 Integrated circuits have evolved into whole systems on chips.
 In descending order of complexity, future systems-on-chip will comprise high-speed and low-power digital gates, analog interface and signal processing circuits, radio frequency transceivers, and MEMS sensors and actuators.

 Nanotechnology, MEMS and Photonics

 This group focuses on applied nanotechnology, which includes microelectromechanical systems (MEMS), microelectronics and nanoelectronics, and micro-optical switching devices for telecommunication applications; portable surface plasmon resonance (SPR) optical bio, chemical sensing systems .
 This area has already revolutionized the way we live-as the basis for the integrated circuits and computer industry, and will continue to exert its impact.

 Power and Energy

 This group covers the nationally critical technologies of power systems, power electronics and electric drives.
-Our research projects are highly inter-disciplinary, involving power, sensors, signal processing, communications, control, economics, computer science and engineering, and engineering education.
+Our research projects are highly inter-disciplinary, involving power, signal processing, communications, control, economics, computer science and engineering, and engineering education.

 Speech, Image, and Video Processing

 Signal processing touches a large variety of engineering problems, from communications to human-computer interaction to medical signal information processing.
 Our main application areas include speech, image, and video processing, with theoretical foundations in graphical models, time-frequency analysis, models of symbolic time series, pattern recognition, and data compression.